 A friend of mine recently lost her father to cancer.
-She was telling me afterwards that his funeral was packed with people she’d never even met, people who had traveled great distances to attend, many, many of whom offered the same testimony:
+She was telling me afterwards that his funeral was packed with people she’d never even met.
+People to whom he’d shown quiet, generous kindness.
+People who had traveled great distances to attend, many, many of whom offered the same testimony:

 Several of them had gone on to become quite wealthy, applying the principles and advice her father had shared so generously.
 They came to pay their respects, because they felt indebted to him for their success.

 My friend was dumbfounded.
 “I knew my dad had a good head for business and a heart to help others,” she told me, “but I had no idea he was invested in so many lives and projects all across the country.”

 They were a close family, so you may be wondering how she could have lived and worked with him for over 50 years without knowing these things, but the answer is simple: He lived by Matthew 6:2 —